NOPE: Novel Object Pose Estimation from a Single Image: Experiments

 Table~\ref{tab:shapeNet} summarizes the results of our method compared with the baselines discussed above.
 Under both the Acc30 and Median metrics, our method consistently achieves the best overall performance, outperforming the baselines by more than 10\% in Acc30 and 10$^o$ in Median.
-In particular, while other works produce reasonable results on unseen instances of training categories, they often struggle to estimate the 3D pose of objects from unseen categories.
-By contrast, our method works well in this case, demonstrating better generalization ability on unseen categories.
+In particular, while other works produce reasonable results on unseen instances of seen training categories, they often struggle to estimate the 3D pose of objects from unseen categories.
+By contrast, our method works well in this case, demonstrating a better generalization ability on unseen categories.

-Figure~\ref{fig:qualitative} shows some visualization results of our method on unseen categories with and without symmetries.
-Our method produces more accurate 3D poses than the baselines when a symmetry axis exists.
+Figure~\ref{fig:qualitative} shows some visualization results of our method on unseen categories, with and without symmetries.
+Our method produces more accurate 3D poses than the baselines when there is a symmetry axis.